-Group Chat is In The Know’s brand new advice column, where our editors respond to your questions about dating, friendships, family, social media and beyond.
+Group Chat is In The Know’s weekly advice column, where our editors respond to your questions about dating, friendships, family, social media and beyond.
 Have a question for the chat?
-Submit it here and we’ll do our best to reply.
+Submit it here anonymously and we’ll do our best to reply.

 Hey, Group Chat,

 I moved in with my boyfriend in February, one month before our city was completely locked down because of coronavirus.
 We’d been dating for two years, and, at the time, it seemed like a great idea.
 But now, two months into quarantine, spending every day with them has me questioning the entire relationship.

 It’s the little stuff more than anything.
 They’re messier than I realized, and I feel like I’m usually the only one doing dishes or cleaning up.
 Also, they constantly talk way too loud during work calls while I’m sitting in the room — sometimes just to B.S. with coworkers.
 All of this is happening while I still have my own calls and a job to worry about.
 Since quarantine restrictions are easing up in our state, I’m wondering if I should air these frustrations with my partner and bring up one of us moving out.
 At the same time, I’m worried this might cause a fight so big that we just break up, which I don’t think I want.
 What should I do?